 Every shipping USB product is uniquely identified by a tuple of two 16-bit integer numbers: vendor ID (VID) and product ID (PID).
 Each number ranges from zero to 65536 (0x0000 to 0xFFFF).
 A USB device reports these numbers through its device descriptor in the fields idVendor and idProduct.

-If two different products share the same VID/PID tuple then an operating system will potentially load the wrong device driver, and another product's applications and utilities will possibly try to communicate with the device, perform a firmware update etc. This leads to bad user experience and, in a worst-case scenario, can damage the device.
+If two different products share the same VID/PID tuple then an operating system will potentially load the wrong device driver, and another product's applications and utilities will possibly try to communicate with the device, perform a firmware update etc. This will lead to bad user experience and, in a worst-case scenario, can damage the device.

 Hence it is mandatory to ensure that a unique VID/PID tuple is assigned to every distinct USB device type (model) that is shipping.
 Details on how VID and PID assignment is done in practice are given in the following sections.